-Explosives, Fireworks, Model Rocketry; including Sparklers, Fountains and Flame Effects Before a Proximate Audience.
+Explosives, Fireworks, Model Rocketry; including Sparklers, Fountains and Flame Effects Before a Proximate Audience

-(Amd) 65.1.1 The storage, use, and handling of explosives, fireworks, and model rockets shall be in accordance with the requirements of this Phapter and the applicable sections of the Connecticut General Statutes 29-343 to 29-370, inclusive, and the applicable codes adopted pursuant thereto.
+(Amd) 65.1.1 The storage, use, and handling of explosives, fireworks, and model rockets shall be in accordance with the requirements of this Chapter and the applicable provisions of Connecticut General Statutes sections 29-343 to 29-370, inclusive, and the applicable codes adopted pursuant thereto.

-(Del) 65.1.2 Delete Section
+(Del) 65.1.2 Delete section.

-(Amd) 65.2.1 The construction, handling, and use of fireworks intended solely for the outdoor display as well as the general conduct and operation of the display shall comply with the requirements of the applicable sections of the Connecticut General Statutes 29-356 to 29-366, inclusive, and the applicable codes adopted pursuant thereto.
+(Amd) 65.2.1 The construction, handling, and use of fireworks intended solely for the outdoor display as well as the general conduct and operation of the display shall comply with the requirements of the applicable provisions of Connecticut General Statutes sections 29-356 to 29-366, inclusive, and the applicable codes adopted pursuant thereto.

-(Del) 65.2.2 Delete section
+(Del) 65.2.2 Delete section.